Amateur Radio

 Radio Room

 Our Radio Room in Del Norte 3512 is alive and kicking.
-We have four transcievers (three dual band UHF/VHF, and one HF/UHF/VHF, all Yaesu made).
+We have five transcievers (three dual band UHF/VHF, one HF/UHF/VHF, all Yaesu made; and we have one 220MHz transceiver that isn’t connected yet).
 We have six runs of LMR-400 between the room and the roof along with two runs of CAT6 cable.
-But we only have one dual band antenna on Del Norte’s roof, right now.
-We’re working on getting more antennas up there.
-Stay tuned.
+On the roof, we have five Comet CX-333 antennas and one wire loop antenna for 40m.

 All this is here and it wants to be used by members of this interest group.
 To be a member of this group, you need to be part of the University community (employee or student).
 To be given independent access to the room (i.e., keycode access), you need to be a member with an amateur radio license.
 You will also need to sign an agreement that outlines how the room should be used, etc.